VitalijBondarenko/AdaNLS/README.md

 can be put in a directory and used as-is.

-For users of GNAT compiler library has project file `adanls.gpr`, which can be used in your project and in the GNAT Programming Studio (GPS).
+For users of GNAT compiler library has project file `adanls.gpr`, which can be used in your project and in the GNAT Studio.

 Example of use
 --------------